Asase12/SampleTestFramework/README.md

-A sample test framework to showcase simple ui tests for an iOS SPM framework.
+A Sample Test Framework to showcase simple UI Tests for a iOS SPM framework.

 It has a minimalistic design:
 - one screen